Brand Clarity for Multi-hyphenates (the only guide you need)

 A picture of the author working on his laptop at night with big text "brand self awareness"

-Brand clarity isn’t that important.
-So I want to start and end this post with a CTA——stop worrying and start creating.
-That’s the best way to find your vibe.
+Brand clarity is hard when you are many things.
+But I want to start and end this post with a CTA: stop worrying about having it all figured; just start creating.
+That’s how you find clarity.

 But don’t worry, I do have some actual advice too.
 Because it is somewhat important to think about (and sort of fun).